The Ultimate Care Guide for “Toothwort” Plants

 Plant Overview

-Toothwort, scientifically known as Lathraea squamaria, is a fascinating perennial plant native to Europe and parts of Asia.
-This unique plant is a member of the poppy family and is often found in shady woodlands.
-Toothwort is known for its striking, tubular flowers that bloom in clusters, typically ranging from white to pale purple, creating a beautiful display in the spring.
+Toothwort, or Lathraea squamaria, is a perennial plant native to Europe and parts of Asia.
+It thrives in shady woodlands and is recognized for its tubular flowers, which bloom in clusters of white to pale purple in spring.

 Origin